 Some drivers who have never experienced ice or snow really don't understand how to crawl up to a stop sign.
 I've seen obviously inexperienced winter drivers simply smash on their brakes as they get near a stop sign and roll all the way through an intersection that's covered with black ice, barely escaping a serious accident like a t-bone crash and life-altering injury like a broken neck or facial disfigurement.

-As many articles state the safest place to be in existing and known icy conditions is inside your house and not even in a car.
+As many articles state, the safest place to be during icy conditions is inside your house, not a car.
 However, there are occasions where you or others may be traveling and the conditions arise suddenly.
 Even if you pull over to the side of the road in black ice conditions it is a bad idea to stay inside the vehicle if it is on the shoulder anywhere in the zone of danger.

 Therefore, here are some tips on how to successfully drive on icy and snowy roads:

 - Allow at least three times more space than usual between you and the car in front of you.

 - Brake gently to avoid skidding.
 If your wheels start to lock up, ease off the brake, and then lightly begin braking until you feel traction.

 - Turn on your lights to increase your visibility to other motor vehicles.

 - Use low gears to keep traction, especially on hills.